chaotic-braindead/ffwpu_backend/README.md

 {"username": "admin", "password", "admin"}
 ```

-### Response: This method returns a token that must be passed to the Authorization header of all succeeding requests.
+### Response: This endpoint returns a token that must be passed to the Authorization header of all succeeding requests.
 You can store this token in local storage for later use.

 ### Your request headers should look something like: